lukabratos/Snippet/README.md

 ## Overview

-Snippet is a Mac OS X Service made with Automator and powered by a small Ruby script for uploading code snippets to GitHub Gist with the ease of right-button click.
+Snippet is a Mac OS X Service made with Automator and powered by a small Ruby script for uploading code snippets to GitHub Gist with the ease of a simple right-click.

 ## Installation

-Double-click on `Snippet.workflow` and click on `Install` button.
+Double-click on `Snippet.workflow` and click on the `Install` button.
 This will install Snippet into `~/Library/Services` folder.

 ![Install](https://dl.dropboxusercontent.com/u/25925697/Screenshots/Install.png)